 All Employees and Directors should protect the Company’s assets and ensure their efficient use.
 Theft, carelessness, and waste have a direct impact on the Company’s profitability.
 All Company assets should be used for legitimate business purposes.

 The Company’s policy is to comply with all financial reporting and accounting regulations applicable to the Company.
 If any Employee or Director of the Company has concerns or complaints regarding accounting or auditing matters of the Company, then he or she is encouraged to submit those concerns or complaints (anonymously, if preferred) to the Chairman of the Audit Committee of the Board of Directors who will, subject to his duties arising under applicable law, regulations and legal proceedings treat such submissions confidentially.

-If any Employee or Director is concerned that violations of this Code by Employees or Directors of the Company have occurred, or are likely to occur, they should advise the CEO of the Company of their concern.
-If the complaint is submitted to the CEO of the Company, the CEO of the Company may, at his option, decide how to resolve and investigate the issue at hand.
+If any Employee or Director is concerned that violations of this Code by Employees or Directors of the Company have occurred, or are likely to occur, they should advise our CEO of the Company of their concern.
+If the complaint is submitted to our CEO of the Company, our CEO of the Company may, at his option, decide how to resolve and investigate the issue at hand.

 The Company will not tolerate retaliation of any kind by or on behalf of the Company or any of its executives or directors against good faith reports or complaints of violations of this Code or other illegal or unethical conduct.

 Violations of any provision of this Code by an executive or director which have not been the subject of specific waivers by the Board of Directors shall be deemed serious infractions by such executive or director of his or her duties to the Company and shall be treated as such when determining any disciplinary action to be taken.